kashmawy/self_driving_cars/localization_extended_kalman_filter/README.md

 1. R for laser is the measurement covariance matrix for Laser.
 2. R for radar is the measurement covariance matrix for Radar.
-3. H for laser is the measurement matrix, which projects your belief about the object's current state into the measurement space of the sensor.
+3. H for laser is the measurement matrix, which projects our belief about the object's current state into the measurement space of the sensor.
-4. P is the state covariance matrix, which contains information about the uncertainity of the object's position and velocity. (like standard deviation)
+4. P is the state covariance matrix, which contains information about the uncertainity of the object's position and velocity, like standard deviation.
 5. F is a matrix that when multiplied with X predicts where the object will be after delta t.
 6. Q is the process covariance matrix.